85

 Manager

-is a hospitality technology platform that synchronizes hotel room availability,
+is a technology platform that manages the distribution of room rates and

 Core